-Second, according to the mappings defined in Spitz-Oener (2006), we record one mention of non-routine analytic tasks based on the word "planning," and one mention of non-routine interactive tasks based on the word "managing."
-According to the Deming and Kahn (2017) definitions, "budgeting" also relates to Financial skill measure.
+Second, according to the mappings defined in Spitz-Oener (2006), we record one mention of non-routine analytic tasks based on the word "budgeting," and one mention of non-routine interactive tasks based on the word "manage."
+According to the Deming and Kahn (2017) definitions, "planning" also relates to Financial skill measure.

 Third, our CBOW-model further indicates that the words "masters" and "degree" appear twice in representing "Science" skills.
-Also according to our CBOW-model, "planning" and "budgeting" relate to the "Operations Analysis" skill; "managing" and "services" to the "Management of Personnel Resources" skill; and "planning" to the Management of Financial Resources" skill.
-Furthermore, our CBOW model relates the words "planning" and "programs" to the "Developing Objectives and Strategies" work activity; the word "managing" to the "Organizing, Planning, and Prioritizing Work" work activity and to the "Monitoring Resources" work activity; and the words "preferred," "experience," and "management" to the "Working with the Public" work activity.
-"Program" and "programs" are recorded as mentions of the "Education and Counseling" knowledge requirement.
+Also according to our CBOW-model, "planning" and "budgeting" relate to the "Operations Analysis" skill; "managing" and "services" to the "Management of Personnel Resources" skill; and "planning" to the "Management of Financial Resources" skill.
+Furthermore, our CBOW model relates the word "planning" to the "Administration and Management" knowledge requirement; the words "planning" and "programs" to the "Developing Objectives and Strategies" work activity and to the "Coordinating the Work and Activities of Others" activity; the words "managing" and "budgeting" to the "Organizing, Planning, and Prioritizing Work" work activity; the word "planning" to the "Monitoring Resources" work activity; and the words "preferred" and "experience" to the "Working with the Public" work activity.

-Fourth, our CBOW-model indicates that the word "budgeting" refers to a non-routine analytic task, while "manage" refers to a non-routine interactive task.
-Our CBOW-model further indicates that "planning" relates to the Deming and Kahn (2017) financial skill measure.
+Fourth, our CBOW-model indicates that the word "budgeting" refers to a non-routine analytic task, while "managing" refers to a non-routine interactive task.
+Our CBOW-model further indicates that "budgeting" relates to the Deming and Kahn (2017) financial skill measure.